The embrace, the mother, the warmth, the love are everything a baby needs!

 - Improves muscle development - motor coordination and sense of balance

-- Position of comfort and physical and emotional comfort - intrauterine position
+- Position of snugness and physical and emotional comfort - intrauterine position

-- Allows babies to spend more time in a calm, alert state - ideal for learning and development
+- Allows babies to spend more time in a calm and alert state - ideal for learning and development

-- Optimizes mental development and helps develop social skills - understanding the rules of communication and facial expressions from an early age
+- Optimizes mental development and helps develop social skills - learning the rules of communication and facial expressions early on

-- They feel more integrated into the family routine - thus improving their communication and interactivity skills
+- They feel more integrated into the family routine - thus improving their capacity for communication and interactivity

 - They are more independent and interact better with their surroundings

-- It keeps us safe from everyday dangers (people who like to put their hands on babies and give them kisses and hold them and… and…. and….)
+- Keeps them safe from everyday dangers (people who like to put their hands on the baby, give kisses, pick them up, and... and... and....)

-- They are calmer, sleep more and better with the continuous rocking and the mother's heartbeat, the baby feels like he is in the womb again
+- They are calmer, sleep more and better with the continuous rocking and the mother's heartbeat; the baby feels like they are back in the womb

-- They breathe cleaner air - the air at the height of the car is the most polluted by dust and gases from car exhaust pipes.
-This pollution is dissipated with height.
+- They breathe cleaner air - the air at stroller level is the most polluted by dust and exhaust fumes from cars.
+This pollution is dissipated at a higher level.

-- Prevents skull deformations (plagiocephaly) due to excessive use of baby carriers or pushchairs
+- Prevents skull deformities (plagiocephaly) due to the excessive use of infant car seats/carriers or strollers

-When we put the baby to bed or in the crib, he will feel alone!
+When we lay the baby down in bed or the crib, they will feel alone!

-His mother has suddenly disappeared!!!
-He is no longer rocked like he used to be.
-The heart and bowel sounds that accompanied him for about 40 weeks are also no longer heard and the space where he is lying is so large that he can even lie down!
-It is a big change, but it cannot be radical.
+Their mother has suddenly disappeared!!!
+They are not being rocked as they used to be.
+The heart and intestinal sounds that accompanied them for approximately 40 weeks can no longer be heard, and the space where they are lying is so large that they can even stretch out completely!
+It is a big change that should not be radical.

-Trying to simulate what the baby felt during pregnancy by carrying the baby next to the mother in her arms is the solution.
-However, we are not always prepared to carry a baby in the same position for so long, especially when the baby starts to gain weight.
-Therefore, carrying the baby in the arms is often replaced by the stroller (a change that, emotionally speaking, harms the relationship).
+Trying to simulate what the baby felt throughout the pregnancy by carrying the baby close to the mother in the embrace is the solution.
+But we are not always prepared to carry a baby for so long in the same position, especially as they start to gain weight.
+Thus, carrying in the arms is often replaced by the stroller (a trade-off that, in emotional terms, harms the relationship).

-Crying too much can harm your baby's mental development, due to the amount of stress hormones that flood the baby's brain.
-Babies who don't cry as much will spend their energy on more important activities like eating, observing, playing and even growing.
+Crying excessively can harm the baby's mental development due to the amount of stress hormones flooding the baby's brain.
+Therefore, babies who cry less will spend their energy on more important activities such as eating, observing, playing, and even growing.

-Studies not only support the safety of babywearing, but establish it as a biological imperative.
+Studies support not only the safety of babywearing but also establish it as a biological imperative.

 http://www.wearsthebaby.com